 What can you do?

 Ask the server to not give you a straw before he or she brings your drink.
-I used to decline the straws when the server would set them down on the table, but since so many places automatically put them in the drink I try to cut them off at the pass.
-Once that straw is opened and in a drink, it doesn’t matter whether or not I use it – it will now be trashed.
+I used to decline the straws when the server would set them down on the table, but since so many places automatically put them in the drink, I try to cut them off at the pass.
+Once that straw is opened and in a drink, it doesn’t matter whether or not I use it.
+The restaurant will now trash it.

 I don’t use a straw very often anymore, but if I need one, I have my Final Straw.